-But where does that leave you as an employer?
-Are they able to still work while signed off sick?
+Are employees able to still work while signed off sick?
 What if they recover quicker than expected and can come back to work earlier?
-What if they are self-certifying, and is it different if the doctor has signed them off?
+What if they are self-certifying, and is it different if a doctor has signed them off?

-If an employee is sick for longer than seven consecutive days, including non-working days, they will need a doctor’s note, also called a FIT note.
+If an employee is sick for longer than seven consecutive days (including non-working days) they will need a doctor’s note, also called a 'fit' note.
 This will either say whether an employee is “fit to work” or “not fit to work”.

 If your staff member is off for longer than four weeks, then they can be considered off long-term sick.